RobTillaart/moduloMap/README.md

 Returns true if minimum < maximum, false otherwise.
 - **float map(float value)** actual mapping of a value to a number within the range.
 - **float rotations(float value)** how many ranges (maximum - minimum) fit in a given length.
-Think of it as how many rotations must a hoist must make to free a rope of given length.
+Think of it as how many rotations must a hoist must make to "free" a rope of given length.
 Or how many rotations a hoist has to make to roll up a rope of given length.
 This includes the minimum that already has rolled off / should stay rolled off.